robboby13/Udacity/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 Layer 4 (Fully Connected): input(800) output(43)

-####4.
-When the training the model the EPOCHS, BATCH_SIZE, and sigma were adjusted to reach the 93% compliance mark.
+When the training the model EPOCHS, BATCH_SIZE, and sigma were adjusted to reach a 93% accuaracy mark.

 My final model results were:
 * validation set accuracy of 93.1%
 * test set accuracy of 91.3%

-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
-Originally the LeNet1 architecture was tried with unsuccusful results
+An iterative approach was taken, originally the LeNet1 architecture was tried with unsuccusful results

-* What were some problems with the initial architecture?
+Some of the struggles faced...
-Unable to reach the 93$ accuarcy requirement
+Unable to reach the 93% accuarcy requirement

-* Which parameters were tuned?
-How were they adjusted and why?
+A variation of parameters were tuned including...
 EPOCHS, BATCH_SIZE, and sigma were adjusted to reach the 93% compliance mark

-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

 ###Test a Model on New Images

 ####1.
 Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web:
+Here are ten German traffic signs that I found on the web:

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]